isabella232/mobile-services.es-ES/help/ios/configuration/sdk-methods.md

    Establezca uno de los siguientes valores:
    * `ADBMobileAppExtensionTypeRegular` - la extensión se incluye con una aplicación contenedora.
-   * `ADBMobileAppExtensionTypeStandAlone` - la extensión no está empaquetada con una aplicación contenedora.
+   * `ADBMobileAppExtensionTypeStandAlone` - extension is not bundled with a containing app.
    >[!TIP]
    >
    >This method should **only** be used if your app has an extension or is a stand-alone extension.
 For more information, see *ADBMobileAppExtensionType* below.